-As a Nurse Practitioner (NP), you’ll be a part of our exciting mission of helping millions of people jumpstart their recovery.
-Your medical expertise will aid in patient recovery, as you support and implement effective techniques while making a difference in the lives of patients, their families, and communities.
+As an LPN, RN, or Nurse Practitioner, you’ll be a part of our exciting mission of helping millions of people jumpstart their recovery.
+Your medical expertise will aid in patient recovery, as you support and implement effective techniques which will make a difference in the lives of patients, their families, and communities.

 If you’re looking for a fulfilling, life-changing job, Recovery Centers of America is the right place for you.
 And you’re the right candidate for us!

 Position Overview: Responsible for the care and needs of patients in a psychiatric unit.
 The Psychiatric Nurse Practitioners may do the same things a psychiatrist does, including diagnosing mental illness and prescribing medication.
 May also act as a therapist, helping patients with depression, anxiety and suicidal individuals, and other conditions that can be remedied with counseling.

 * Assess, examine, diagnose and treat patients with mental illness by conducting a comprehensive family assessment.

 * Collects data from multiple sources using assessment techniques that are appropriate to the patient’s language, culture, and development state, including screening evaluations, psychiatric rating scles, genograms and other standardized instruments.

 * Assesses the impact of acute and/or chronic illness, psychiatric disorders, and stressors on the family system.